mariano-a-dim/dexter/README.md

 # Dexter 🤖

-Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
-It performs analysis using task planning, self-reflection, and real-time market data.
-Think Claude Code, but built specifically for financial research.
+Dexter is an autonomous research agent that thinks, plans, and learns as it works.
+It performs analysis using task planning, self-reflection, and real-time web search.
+Think Claude Code, but built for intelligent research and information gathering.

 <img width="979" height="651" alt="Screenshot 2025-10-14 at 6 12 35 PM" src="https://github.com/user-attachments/assets/5a2859d4-53cf-4638-998a-15cef3c98038" />

 ## Overview

-Dexter takes complex financial questions and turns them into clear, step-by-step research plans.
-It runs those tasks using live market data, checks its own work, and refines the results until it has a confident, data-backed answer.
+Dexter takes complex questions and turns them into clear, step-by-step research plans.
+It runs those tasks using web search, checks its own work, and refines the results until it has a confident, data-backed answer.

-It’s not just another chatbot.
-It’s an agent that plans ahead, verifies its progress, and keeps iterating until the job is done.
+It's not just another chatbot.
+It's an agent that plans ahead, verifies its progress, and keeps iterating until the job is done.

 **Key Capabilities:**

 - **Intelligent Task Planning**: Automatically decomposes complex queries into structured research steps
-- **Autonomous Execution**: Selects and executes the right tools to gather financial data
+- **Autonomous Execution**: Selects and executes the right tools to gather information
 - **Self-Validation**: Checks its own work and iterates until tasks are complete
-- **Real-Time Financial Data**: Access to income statements, balance sheets, and cash flow statements
+- **Real-Time Web Search**: Search the internet for up-to-date information using Tavily API
 - **Safety Features**: Built-in loop detection and step limits to prevent runaway execution

 [![Twitter Follow](https://img.shields.io/twitter/follow/virattt?style=social)](https://twitter.com/virattt)